runtimerevolution/python-knowledge-base/docs/image_field.md

 ````
 In this case we generate an Image with the PIL Library, save it in a temporary file,
-process it with `SimpleUploadedFile()` method and then make the post request.
+process it with `SimpleUploadedFile()` method and then make the POST request.